openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 * The HTTP server (written in Go)

-Due to the self-contained nature of these executables, the 2 images that compose the insights-runtime-extractor are built from `scratch` (and not from an existing base image).
+Due to the self-contained nature of these executables, the 2 images that compose the insights-runtime-extractor are built from a minimal FIPS-compliant base image.

 ### Risks and Mitigations